singh-man/books/crackingTheCoding/17_hard.md

 90		return new  PartitionResult(left   -  start, right -  left +  1);
 91	}
 ```
-Notice the change made to s mallestK too.We can't simply copy all elements less than orequal tothreshold into the array.
+Notice the change made to s mallestK too.
+We can't simply copy all elements less than orequal tothreshold into the array.
 Since we have duplicates, there could be many more thank elements that are less than or equal to threshold.
-(We also can't just  say "okay, only copyk elements over:' We could  inadvertently fill up the array early on with"equal" elements, and not leave enough space for the  smaller ones.)
+(We also can't just  say "okay, only copyk elements over".
+We could  inadvertently fill up the array early on with "equal" elements, and not leave enough space for the  smaller ones.)

 The solution for this is fairly simple: only copy over the smaller  elements first, then fill up the  array with equal elements at the end.